 - Author’s Name, Email, Contact Number, Designation, University/College, State, Country.

 - Materials and Methods

-(All points/sub titles can be as per different subject and topic of research so; Author may use contents, wording matter, charts, etc. as per their subject and related topic)
+(All sub titles/points can be as per different subject and topic of research so; Author may use contents, wording matter, charts, etc. as per topic or subject )